 2. Identify Important Metrics at Each Stage of the Sales Funnel

-While most deal conversions take place at the end of the sales cycle, there are opportunities to flag low conversion and increase conversion rates at each stage of the sales funnel.
+While most deal conversions take place at the end of the sales cycle, there are opportunities to flag issues in sales funnel conversion rates at all stages.
 Finance can work with marketing, sales, and product teams to identify the important metrics at each stage of the sales process.
 This facilitates collaboration between departments to identify best practices and areas to improve for a good sales conversion rate.

 3. Optimize Product/Market Fit